Skip to main content

 Program Costs

 Important note: admitted students are required to make 50% of tuition and fees as a deposit to secure their seat in the program.
-The deposit is non-refundable.
+The deposit is non-refundable due to program's running costs.

 Scholarships

-If you are awarded a scholarship, please note that the scholarship would fully or partially cover Tuition.
+The scholarship will fully or partially cover Tuition only.
 Students still remain responsible for paying other fees.

 Instructions on how to apply for scholarships are automatically emailed to anyone 48 hours after completing and submitting an application.
-Upon NYU's assessment of the applicant's financial background, applicants will be informed by email about the scholarship decision.
-Please note that scholarship funding is limited.
+Upon NYU's assessment of the applicant's financial background, applicants will be informed by email about the scholarship decision directly by the program.

 Housing